Huang-Yuanhang/Slack/README.md

 * Access the WordPress installation through https://localhost/wordpress-6.4.2/wordpress/ and complete the setup.
 * Activate the custom theme from the WordPress admin dashboard under Appearance > Themes.

+* For this project, access the staging/ live site through WP admin (login information in [a2.html](https://github.com/Huang-Yuanhang/Slack/blob/main/a2.html)) and export the backup through your choice of plug-in and import it to your WP environment.

 ### Theme Details

 * Name: JCU Custom Theme